oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Simplifying replaces the Pixel MapOf with the explicit Pixel Map shown in the previous [section](#333-derived-enumerations).

 ### 3.3.5 Pointers
+Applications may need to model both individual types and collections of types, analogous to a filesystem with both files and directories.
+In a filesystem it is possible to "walk a subtree", generating a list files in and under the current directory.
-A hierarchical filesystem contains leaf nodes (files) and container nodes (directories), and it is a common operation to "walk a subtree" to enumerate paths to all of the files in and under a given directory.
-The fields of a Map or Record type can be marked as containers using the "dir" field option ([Table 3-5](#table-3-5-field-options)) to indicate that fields below that type are included in a hierarchy.
-The container designation has no effect on the structure or serialization of information instances.
-Its only effect is on the contents of a pointer list derived from that type.
+The fields of a Map or Record type can be marked as collections using the "dir" field option ([Table 3-5](#table-3-5-field-options)) to indicate that fields below that type should be included in a list of types.
+The dir option has no effect on the structure or serialization of information; its only purpose is to indicate that types below the dir field should be included in a list of pathnames created by the Pointers extension.

 Example: